DarthElevator/reading-habits-analysis/README.md

 I want to understand the following things

 1) What genre of articles do I read?
-2) Do articles with more images attract me or does that not matter?
+2) Do I find articles with more images, more engaging?
 3) What authors do I repeatedly read, if any?
-What are the commonalities
+What are the commonalities?
 4) Do recommends matter in my reading consumption ?
+5) What emotion did reading that article trigger?
+Did it invite self reflection, happiness, sadness, nostalgia, empathy?